Homemade Cashew Milk (no straining!)

 No need to strain

-I am completely plant-based and love all types of dairy-free milk like oat, soy, cashew, and almond milk.
+I am completely plant-based and love all types of dairy-free milk like oat, soy, cashew, and easy almond milk.
 But, up until recently, I had never made my own cashew milk.
 What in the world I was waiting for, I have no idea!

 The main reason I decided to give it a try was that, unlike some other nut milk options, cashew milk isn’t messy and time-consuming because it doesn’t need to be strained.
 That also means it uses the whole nut and nothing is wasted.